-Why Women DGAF If You Say You Like The ‘Natural Look’ On Them
+Why Women Don't Care If You Like The 'Natural Look'

 There are so many reasons why I DGAF if you like whether or not I wear makeup.